MaxMa6150/ese5190-2022-lab2b-esp/lab/05_i2c_traffic/README.md

 It is clear that each period have four data set in series and they have repeated pattern.
 Then we change the brightness (from dark to bright/from bright to dark) to see voltage output changes.

-when detecting the increasingly low light source, the last several digits are low voltage outputs.
+When detecting the increasingly low light source, the last several digits are low voltage outputs.

 ![3d5c23a98ebdacd54f04e88c1b5af01](https://user-images.githubusercontent.com/113209201/200036690-da966c74-9d4e-41c2-bfdc-072c24bd86bf.jpg)

-when detecting the increasingly high light source, the last several digits are high voltage outputs.
+When detecting the increasingly high light source, the last several digits are high voltage outputs.

 ![f6465ac69b59d430fef3c56bbb313d9](https://user-images.githubusercontent.com/113209201/200037348-f603d39a-9ff0-465d-aee1-571941d56c95.jpg)